 Drywall finishers adhere to safety measures and use PPE to ensure the safety of all the workers on the site.
 They also clean and maintain an organized drywall work area removing debris and additional materials and disposing of waste adequately.

-Drywall finishers work as a team and must communicate and coordinate efficiently during the drywall installation and finishing process.
+Drywall finishers work as a team and must communicate and coordinate efficiently during the drywall installation training.
 They must communicate with other construction professionals, like electricians, carpenters, and painters, to ensure an efficient and smooth workflow and seamless integration of different systems within the drywall and sheetrock.

 Drywall finishers need to understand local building regulations and codes of soundproofing, fire safety, and other needs related to drywall installation work.
 They also ensure compliance with these norms to meet vital safety and quality standards.

 Drywall technicians generally work indoors, mainly focusing on creating interior drywall finishing work.
 They are available on commercial buildings, residential construction sites, or industrial facilities.
 The work setting may vary from newly constructed buildings to renovation projects.

 In new construction projects, drywall installers work alongside other trades workers like electricians, carpenters, and plumbers.
 They coordinate the work to ensure accurate completion of drywall installation training.
 This collaboration needs effective teamwork and communication to integrate different systems within the walls, like plumbing pipes, electrical wiring, and insulation.

 In renovation and replacement drywall work, technicians work in existing buildings, remove damaged or old drywall, and replace it with new drywall sheets.
 This work is done in commercial offices, residential homes, or public spaces.
 These projects may present challenges, like addressing structural problems, working around existing fixtures, or matching the finish and texture of the existing walls.